 For more information about vaccination, see the following sections of the Website of the ministère de la Santé et des Services sociaux:

-The Bilbliothèque Raymond-Laberge is reopening its doors to the public.
-Users are able to browse the library shelves once again to choose their documents, while complying with strict hygiene and physical distancing rules.
+Users are able to browse the library shelves to choose their documents, while complying with strict hygiene and physical distancing rules.
 It also be possible for residents with library membership to book a time slot to use the workspaces and public computers.

 Sanitary measures in force

-To comply with physical distancing measures, the maximum capacity for visitors will be 40 individuals at a time.
-In addition, we recommend that family visits are limited, brief and restricted to only selecting documents to borrow.
+To comply with physical distancing measures, the maximum capacity for visitors will be limited.
 Children under 13 must be accompanied by an adult and remain at their side at all times.

 In addition to these guidelines, the following sanitary measures have been implemented or extended :